jt765487/datamover/installer/USER_GUIDE.md

       permissions to query disk usage for the filesystem containing the `base_dir` specified in `config.ini` (this `base_dir` is where `uploaded_dir` resides, which is used for detection).
 Errors during auto-detection will be logged at service startup in `app.log.jsonl` and may prevent the service from starting correctly.
+7. **Instance Health Check and Auto-Restart Issues:**
+   The system includes an automatic health check that restarts an `exportcliv2` instance if it detects it has become unresponsive.
+    * **How it works:** A systemd timer (`exportcliv2-healthcheck@.timer`) periodically runs a service ( `exportcliv2-healthcheck@.service`).
+This service executes `exportcli-manage --run-health-check`, which checks if the main instance service has logged anything recently.
+If not, it triggers a restart.
+    * **Check health check logs:** To see the health check's own activity (e.g., "PASSED" or "FAILED" messages), run:
+      ```bash
+      journalctl -u exportcliv2-healthcheck@<INSTANCE_NAME>.service
+      ```
+    * **Check timer and service status:** To see when the timer will next run or when the check last ran, use:
+      ```bash
+      systemctl status exportcliv2-healthcheck@<INSTANCE_NAME>.timer
+      systemctl status exportcliv2-healthcheck@<INSTANCE_NAME>.service
+      ```
+    * **Configure or Disable:** The health check is controlled by the `HEALTH_CHECK_INTERVAL_MINS` variable in `/etc/default/exportcliv2_base_vars`.
+To change the check frequency, edit this value. **To disable the health check, set this value to `0`.**
+    * **Frequent Restarts:** If you see in the logs that an instance is being restarted frequently by the health check, it indicates an underlying problem with the `exportcliv2` application itself.
+The health check is functioning correctly by detecting the problem; you should investigate the main application logs ( `exportcli-manage -i <INSTANCE_NAME> --logs`) for errors that might be causing it to freeze or crash.

 ---